 Museum Collaboration & Creative Consulting

-In 2006, I transitioned from full time fieldwork into museum focused work and launched a business that supports institutions as a creative consultant, presenter, and exhibit collaborator.
-I specialize in helping community museums and smaller organizations create exhibits that feel alive, even with limited budgets, by focusing on smart design choices, clear storytelling, and visitor experience.
+In 2006, Seika Groves transitioned from full time fieldwork into museum focused work and launched a business supporting heritage institutions as a creative consultant, presenter, and exhibit collaborator.
+She specializes in helping community museums and smaller organizations create exhibits that feel alive, even with limited budgets, by focusing on smart design choices, clear storytelling, and the visitor experience.

-My work has been recognized for distinctive exhibit concepts, immersive installations, and narrative driven interpretation that connects emotionally as well as intellectually.
-At the heart of every project is the same goal: to spark curiosity, invite imagination, and help visitors feel a genuine connection between the past and the present.
+Her work has been recognized for distinctive exhibit concepts, immersive installations, and narrative driven interpretation that connects emotionally as well as intellectually.
+At the heart of every project is the same goal to spark curiosity, invite imagination, and help visitors feel a genuine connection between the past and the present.

-Whether you are developing a permanent installation, refreshing an existing gallery, or bringing in a unique travelling exhibit, I can help you shape an experience that is engaging, meaningful, and memorable.
+Whether developing a permanent installation, refreshing an existing gallery, or bringing in a unique travelling exhibit, institutions are invited to bring Seika into the process to help shape experiences that are engaging, meaningful, and memorable.

 Let’s Work Together